isomerpages/mddi-corp/media-centre/press-releases/_posts/2025-01-17-post-Singapore Concludes Fruitful Chairmanship of the ASEAN Digital Ministers Meeting.md

 and text messages.
 The Guide will also explore a region-wide information-sharing arrangement, which can help facilitate cross-border tracing of scams in telco channels.
-Singapore will also share some of the best practices from governments in the region, including our multi</p>
-<p>-layered approach to disrupt the scammers’ kill-chain.</p>
+Singapore will also share some of the best practices from governments in the region, including our multi-layered approach to disrupt the scammers’ kill-chain.</p>
 <p></p>
 </li>
 <li>